 This introductory course to Wheel Throwing is for beginners and also open to students wanting to further their skills.
 Students will be taught the basics of throwing pots on the electric wheel.
 Techniques covered, include wedging, centering, throwing, trimming and glazing.

-Students will be supported in making a bowl on the pottery wheel.
+Students will be supported in making several bowls on the pottery wheel.

 All Materials included